-Our funding comes from institutions such as the Department of International Development (DIFD), The World Bank and generous donations from our supporters.
+Our funding comes from institutions and generous donations from our supporters.
 Thanks to these funds, we can work effectively and spend a small part of our income on running costs.
 These costs include staffing, equipment and transport, to ensure immediate responses during emergencies as well as providing food and assistance to those in need.
 Muslim Aid is accountable to its supporters and to those who look to us for support.
 It is important to keep costs at a minimum so that most money is spent effectively on those in need and adheres to our ethos of treating everyone with dignity.
 You can find more information about Muslim Aid’s funding and expenditure from our Annual Review.

 What differentiates Muslim Aid from other charities?